People > Our People > Conrad and Catharina Weber

 Conrad and Catharina Weber

-Conrad Weber was born in Norka, Russia on November 9, 1850.
+Conrad Weber was born in Norka, Russia, on November 9, 1850.
 Conrad is the son of Johannes Weber and Margaretha Jost.
-In 1882, Conrad married Catherina Dörr (Derr), who was born August 14, 1858 in Norka.
+In 1882, Conrad married Catherina Dörr (Derr), born August 14, 1858 in Norka.
 Catharina is the daughter of George Heinrich Dörr and Anna Elizabeth Wolf.
 Catharina was previously married and had two daughters from that marriage.
-Conrad had also been married previously to Anna Margaretha Schmer who died in 1881 and they had two sons and three daughters who were born between 1872 and 1880 in Norka.
+Conrad had also been married previously to Anna Margaretha Schmer, who died in 1881, and they had two sons and three daughters born between 1872 and 1880 in Norka.

 Two of their children died at a young age.
-Johann Georg died March 30, 1891 and Catharina Elizabeth died March 20, 1891.
+Johann Georg died on March 30, 1891, and Catharina Elizabeth died on March 20, 1891.

-Conrad was a farmer, made wagon wheels and also practiced folk medicine in Russia.
+Conrad was a farmer and made wagon wheels.
+He also practiced folk medicine in Russia.
 He was known throughout the region for his healing skills.
-Conrad Brill mentions the "Schreffing" (bloodletting) skills of his uncle Conrad Weber in his story titled "Memories of Norka".
-Family stories tell of Russian families that would come to Conrad for help and he would be away from home for several weeks to provide assistance.
-One of his daughters often accompanied her father on this trips.
+Conrad Brill mentions the "Schreffing" (bloodletting) skills of his uncle Conrad Weber in his story titled "Memories of Norka."
+Family stories tell of Russian families coming to Conrad for help, and he would be away from home for several weeks to provide assistance.
+One of his daughters often accompanied her father during his travels.

 Two of their children died at a young age.
-Johann Georg died March 30, 1891 and Catharina Elizabeth died March 20, 1891.
+Johann Georg died on March 30, 1891, and Catharina Elizabeth died on March 20, 1891.

-Conrad was a farmer, made wagon wheels and also practiced folk medicine in Russia.
+Conrad was a farmer and made wagon wheels.
+He also practiced folk medicine in Russia.
 He was known throughout the region for his healing skills.
-Conrad Brill mentions the "Schreffing" (bloodletting) skills of his uncle Conrad Weber in his story titled "Memories of Norka".
-Family stories tell of Russian families that would come to Conrad for help and he would be away from home for several weeks to provide assistance.
-One of his daughters often accompanied her father on this trips.
+Conrad Brill mentions the "Schreffing" (bloodletting) skills of his uncle Conrad Weber in his story titled "Memories of Norka."
+Family stories tell of Russian families coming to Conrad for help, and he would be away from home for several weeks to provide assistance.
+One of his daughters often accompanied her father during his travels.

 Photograph of the Conrad and Catharina Weber family taken in Norka, Russia about 1909.